philres/ngmlr/README.md

         Length of fragments reads are split into [256] --subread-corridor <int>
-        Length of corridor sub-reads are aligned with [40] --vcf <file>
+        Length of corridor sub-reads are aligned with [40]
-        SNPs will be taken into account when building reference index [none] --bed-filter <file>
-        Only reads in the regions specified by the BED file are read from the input file (requires BAM input) [none]
 ```

 ### Building NextGenMap-LR from source